Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Results

 \section{Results}

-In this section, we will present the photometry process, the complications of an automated photometry and the solutions.
-We will show the results of our manual photometry and the comparison to available catalogs.
-Finally, we will show the comparison of our estimates and the catalogs which use a different method to estimate stellar masses and SFRs and the possible biases.
-For details of the catalogs used for the comparison, see section \ref{sec:catalogdata}
+In this section we present our semi-automated photometry approach, the complications that arise from automated photometry, and possible solutions.
+We show the results of our photometry and compare them with available catalogues.
+Finally, we compare our measurements of M$_*$ and SFR with those in the catalogues, and discuss the possible biases.

-\subsection{Galaxy and Merger Sequence Classification}
+\subsection{Galaxy and merger sequence classification}

-The final sample of $\sim 600$ merging systems was classified by inspecting the SDSS thumbnail images by eye (PCC) according to their morphology and merging stage.
-The classified morphologies are: spiral, elliptical, S0, and highly disturbed.
-The last classification includes all objects that are too disturbed to be clearly classified in any of the other three classifications.
+The 540 mergers of the final sample were classified by morphology and merging stage based on a visual inspection of the SDSS images.
+The morphological classes of the individual galaxies in the systems are spiral, elliptical, lenticular (S0), and highly disturbed.
+The last classification includes all galaxies that are too disturbed to be clearly included in any of the other three classifications.
+An example of each classification is shown in Fig. \ref{fig:Morphs}.
 Figure \ref{fig:morph_hist} shows the distribution of the morphology of the merging galaxies.
-There are many galaxies in the too disturbed classification, of which most are likely to have been spiral galaxies in the past, as they show very disturbed tidal tails and nuclear regions.
+A large fraction of the sample (34\%) is highly disturbed.
+Most of these galaxies are likely to have been identified as spirals in the past as they presently show very disturbed tidal tails and nuclear regions.
+Other galaxies show shells, features often associated with mergers involving elliptical galaxies.

-***Talk about other sequences (Ellison, Darg, etc).
-This goes here or in Sample and Data?
+Some studies classify mergers based on their separation \citep{Ellisonetal08, Ellisonetal11, Ellisonetal13, Dargetal10}.
+However, applying this criterion based on component separation does not necessarily imply that mergers are ordered in the correct merging time considering that the distance between the merger components depends on the mass ratio of the components and the particular orbital parameters of each merging system (e.g. relative speeds).